dartmouth-cs52-16x/16X-git-map/README.md

   - 🚀**Commit your changes:** ```git commit -am "i made some changes"```
     - ``-a`` means all changes
     - ``-m`` indicates that your commit message follows directly, a commit message is required.
-  - Example of sample commit chains that adds new payments feature to a e-commerce website:
+  - Example of sample commit chains that adds new payments feature to an e-commerce website:
     - "Setup and initialize new Charge Table"
     - "Add API call to generate a new Charge"
     - "Add task that processes new charges"
     - "Add tests to make sure charge amounts are accurate between server and client"

 ## 5) Git Pull
-**What this does:** Git pull will try to sync the remote repository with your workspace.
+**What this does:** Git pull will try to fetch and merge the remote repository with your workspace.

-  - 🚀**Pull others changes:** `git pull`
+  - 🚀**Pull others' changes:** `git pull`
     - This will check the github remote server for any changes and download and merge them into your local version.
-    - 🍸Protip: Get used to using ```git pull --rebase```, this is typically the way open source projects manage their Git workflow.
+    - 🍸Protip: Try using ```git pull --rebase```, this is typically the way open source projects manage their Git workflow.
 The difference is that rebasing will pull in all changes from the remote and then apply your commits on top rather than creating a a new "merge" commit.
 This gives you a cleaner unified git history.
 Here's a [2 minute read](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) on the differences between merging and rebasing.

 ### 6) Merge Conflicts